lionelburgbach/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/Rapport.md

 and change index.html file with vim or nano.

-To stop a docker unse the command :
+To stop a docker use the command :

 - docker stop (or kill) **name**